open-mmlab/mmsegmentation/projects/medical/2d_image/fundus_photography/gamma3/README.md

-# GammaTask3
+# Glaucoma grAding from Multi-Modality imAges Task3

 ## Description

-This project support **`GammaTask3`**, and the dataset used in this project can be downloaded from [here](https://aistudio.baidu.com/aistudio/competition/detail/121/0/datasets).
+This project support **`Glaucoma grAding from Multi-Modality imAges Task3`**, and the dataset used in this project can be downloaded from [here](https://aistudio.baidu.com/aistudio/competition/detail/121/0/datasets).

 ### Dataset Overview